 You may apply for unemployment benefit while taking part in training.
 This must not be less than the State supported part, but at the same time must not exceed 70% of the current year's insured income, as set by the Government.

-From 1 July 2017, unemployment benefit cannot be less than 30% of the minimum monthly wage, but cannot exceed 75% of the average national wage.
+From 1 July 2019, unemployment benefit cannot exceed 58,18% of the average national wage.